gorakhargosh/pyoauth/docs/source/guides/rsa_sha1.rst

 So how does OAuth use public-key encryption?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 OAuth requires the use of SSL by clients when requesting token secrets
 from OAuth servers.
-This takes care of the confidential part.
-The other two
+Verifying the authenticity of the messages is handled
-are handled by RSA-SHA-1 signatures.
+by RSA-SHA-1 signatures.

 Here is what you have to do to use your RSA key-pair with OAuth: